BC-NC--North Carolina News Digest, NC

 IN BRIEF:

-— SLEDDING ACCIDENT, from MOUNT AIRY — Authorities say a 10-year-old boy has been seriously hurt when his snow sled hit a car in Mount Airy.
+— GIRL-MACHETE ATTACK, from RALEIGH — A Wake County prosecutor says a man accused of attacking his ex-girlfriend with a machete had been stalking her after their break-up.
 SENT: 130 words.

-— CHRISTMAS EVE STABBING, from GREENSBORO — Police in Greensboro say a man wanted in a Christmas Eve stabbing death has turned himself in to officers.
+— MCCRORY-PARDONS, from RALEIGH — Former North Carolina Gov. Pat McCrory pardoned six people who had been convicted of crimes just before he left office.
 SENT: 130 words.

-— FATAL POLICE SHOOTING-NORTH CAROLINA, from BOLIVIA — A North Carolina prosecutor says a police officer who was shot and wounded was justified when he shot and killed the suspect last month.
+— POLICE SHOOTING-NORTH CAROLINA, from SALISBURY — An autopsy report says a North Carolina man shot and killed by police who were trying to serve a search warrant last November suffered 10 gunshot wounds.
 SENT: 130 words.

-— HOMICIDE INVESTIGATION, from STATESVILLE — Authorities are investigating the death of an 80-year-old man found in a home near Statesville.
+— COOPER-VETERANS AFFAIRS, from RALEIGH — The Democratic leader in the North Carolina House for the past four years will leave the General Assembly to join Gov. Roy Cooper’s administration as secretary of veterans and military affairs.
 SENT: 130 words.

-— ATLANTIC CITY SHOOTING, from ATLANTIC CITY, N.J. — A New Jersey man charged with murder in the shooting death of a woman whose body was found inside an Atlantic City apartment where they both lived has been arrested.
-SENT: 120 words.
-Please note N.C. angle.

 SPORTS: